CBC and CGI Workshop Registration

 Workshop schedule

-Day 1: Introduction to Linux and HPC
+Day 1: Self-guided introduction to Linux and HPC (available 2 weeks ahead of workshop)

 Registration